48 Best Snacks With 50 Calories Or Less

 Finally, an eat-on-the-go yogurt tube we can get behind!
 Made with just five simple ingredients (including hormone-free, low-fat milk) and only five grams of sugar, there's no reason not to throw one of these into your snack pack.
 During the warmer months, put a few yogurts into your freezer—they make for a healthy popsicle alternative, too.

 If you're craving something sweet and sinful, grab this mini pack of jelly beans.
 With just 4 calories in each bean, they're the slimmest way to enjoy cotton candy, toasted marshmallows, and strawberry shortcake.
 As an added bonus: Jelly Belly uses real fruit purees to flavor their beans.
 It's still candy in every sense, but it's certainly the lesser of many sugar-loaded evils.

 Proof that good things come in small packages: these little cheese rounds.
 They may be tiny, but they're great for staving off hunger.
 "Babybel cheeses offer some protein that can help slow digestion and promote feelings of fullness and satiety," says Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition.
 And if you can't get enough of the creamy stuff, pick up a few of these best cheeses for weight loss.

 This snack is perfect for kids of all ages—yes, your inner child counts!
 While Fruit Roll-Ups are loaded with corn syrup, chemicals, and artificial dyes, Stretch Island's take on the snack contains no added sugars and is made solely from a blend of wholesome fruit purees.
 There's no question, this snack is the clear winner in our eyes.

-Don’t be fooled by the kid-friendly packaging and crunchy chip-like texture, these freeze-dried apples are perfect for grown-ups on the go and looking to slim down.
-Though the sugar count may look a big high, it’s all coming from the fruit.
+Don't be fooled by the crunchy chip-like texture, these freeze-dried apples are perfect for anyone on the go and looking to slim down.
+Though the sugar count may look a big high, it's all coming from the fruit.
 This is a no-sugar-added snack we love.